 Education: B.S.
 Home Economics; Teaching Degree.
 East Texas State University Commerce, Texas

 AAS.
 Interior Design.
 Dakota County Technical College Rosemount, MN

 Philosophy: I underline the NDC goal of the importance of a happy childhood!
 I strive to be a positive and consistent role model.
 I believe that children learn best thru play, along with plenty of freedom to explore their current interests.
 Therefore, I say “yes” to as many of the children’s requests as possible.

-I discovered the Daycare though a course about Cognitive Development in Childhood that I took during my first term at Carleton.
-The hands-off, child-centered, play-based approach to preschool was something I’d never encountered before.
-I knew I wanted to keep this joyful place in my life for as long as I could.
+I discovered the Daycare though a course about Cognitive Development in Childhood that I took during my first term at Carleton College.
+The hands-off, child-centered, play-based approach to preschool was something I’d never encountered before, and I knew I wanted to keep this joyful place in my life for as long as I could.
 From my freshman year through the summer after I graduated from Carleton, between trimesters abroad and long summers at home, I’ve been known to many as Teacher Izzy.
-I am very proud to be apart of the NDC community and I am grateful for the role it’s played in my time at Carleton.
+I am very proud to be apart of the NDC community and I am grateful for the role it’s had in my time at Carleton.

 Northfield Daycare, and Center is supported by Carleton and St. Olaf work study students.
 They are a huge help to us in so many ways.
 Extra ears, hands and eyes make our child to teacher ratio more than is required by Minnesota licensing regulations.
 They add so much just by being young at heart and fun loving.